hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 ![PATCH an invalid property in the DMTF Redfish Mockup Server](/img/fooindicatorled.png "PATCH an invalid property in the DMTF Redfish Mockup Server")

-The same query against a physical iLO 5
+The same query against a physical iLO 5 returns a `400 Bad Request` status and a `@Message.ExtendedInfo` mentioning the faulty argument.

 ![PATCH of an invalid property in a physical iLO 5](/img/fooindicatorledagainstilo5.png "PATCH of an invalid property in a physical iLO 5")

 ### Querying the Mockup Server with iLOrest